kuesugi/CS-courses/cs1550/proj1/README.md

 - Please do **not** make the snake twisted or go along its body line

-- If there's `modification time in the future` or `Clock time skewe detected ` warnings, you can type
+- If there's `modification time in the future` or `Clock time skewe detected ` warning, you can type

 - ```
   gcc --std=gnu99 -c -o library library.c